TL;DR

-Ever clicked a button, only to be slapped with a popup that hijacks your screen?
-Yeah, we’ve all been there.
+Ever clicked a button, only to be slapped with a modal window that hijacks your entire screen?
+Yeah, we've all been there.

-Modals are one of the most overused and misunderstood UI elements in design.
-Done right, they help users focus on key actions.
-Done wrong, they interrupt, frustrate, and send users straight to the “close tab” button.
+Modal dialogs are some of the most overused and misunderstood UX elements in modern user interface design.
+Done right, a modal window helps grab users’ attention and guide them through focused tasks.
+Done wrong, it disrupts the user’s workflow and sends people straight to the “close tab” button.

 In this guide, we'll break down:

-- When to use modals (and when not to)
+- When to use modal dialogs (and when not to)

 - Best practices for creating actually useful modals